djberg96/interface/README.md

 ## Description
-This module provides Java style interfaces for Ruby, including a fairly similar syntax.
-I don't necessarily believe in interfaces, but I wanted to put it out there as proof that it could be done.
+This module provides Java style interfaces for Ruby, including a somewhat similar syntax.
+This is largely a proof of concept library.

 ## Installation
 `gem install interface`